Peter Shilton: Nottingham Forest

 Nottingham Forest made an offer of £250,000 and Shilton signed a month into the new season.
 Forest had just been promoted to the First Division and were riding high under the management of Brian Clough.
 They won the League Cup in a replay after initially drawing with Liverpool at Wembley, though Shilton played no part as he was cup-tied, and then won the League title in their first season back in the First Division.
 Shilton made a save in the clinching 0–0 draw against Coventry City which critics regarded among his greatest ever – a vicious close-range header from Mick Ferguson seemed destined for the net with Shilton slightly out of position, but he got across to palm it over the bar.
 During the season as a whole, Shilton conceded just 18 goals in 37 league appearances.
 Shilton subsequently won the PFA Players' Player of the Year award, voted for by his fellow professionals.

 Forest won the League Cup again in 1979 – this time Shilton played as they defeated Southampton 3–2 at Wembley – before reaching the European Cup final where a Trevor Francis goal was enough to beat Swedish side Malmö in Munich.
 Shilton had another eventful season with Forest, reaching a third consecutive League Cup final, with Wolverhampton Wanderers the opponents at Wembley.
 There was no third successive victory, however, a communication error between Shilton and defender David Needham resulted in a collision on the edge of the Forest penalty area, leaving Andy Gray free to tap the ball into the net for the game's only goal.

 Forest then reached the European Cup final again in 1980 – as holders they were entitled to defend the trophy and faced SV Hamburg in Madrid.
 Like the 1979 final, the game was tight and one goal settled it from Forest winger John Robertson.
 Among the disappointed Hamburg players was Kevin Keegan, now Shilton's captain at international level.

 Life began to decline for Shilton afterwards.
 Forest failed to continue their trophy-winning form while Shilton began what would be a long-standing gambling addiction which would cause considerable strain to his family.
 There were also stories of an extramarital affair and a conviction for drink-driving, with the player fined £350 for the offence.
 All of this contributed to Shilton's decision to leave Nottingham Forest in 1982 and start afresh.

 Southampton

 Shilton left Forest for Southampton, where his former international teammate Alan Ball was playing.
-Shilton suffered FA Cup semi final defeat again when he was beaten by a last minute Adrian Heath header which gave Everton a place in the final.
+Shilton suffered FA Cup semi-final defeat again in 1984 when he was beaten by a last minute Adrian Heath header which gave Everton a place in the final; and again in 1986 when Liverpool beat Southampton 2–0.
+He joined Derby County in the summer of 1987.